modelica-3rdparty/ElectricalEnergyStorage/README.md

 ## Development and contribution
 Main developer: [Anton Haumer](mailto:a.haumer@haumer.at)

+Fundamental parts of this library are implemented in the Modelica Standard Library 4.0.0, see https://github.com/modelica/ModelicaStandardLibrary/issues/2957.

+This library is **not maintained** any more and no further development is planned.
+Issues reported on the [Issue Tracker](../../issues) will most likely not be answered or treated in the future.

-You may report any issues by using the [Issue Tracker](../../issues) though currently development on this library is stalled.
-Feel free to fork and continue the development.
+Feel free to fork the library and continue the development.